canonical/open-documentation-academy/website/library/reference/how-to-review-someone's-work.md

 ### Content Review

 * **Overall structure and flow**:
-  * Are the steps in the correct order?
+  * Are the steps presented in a logical sequence that guides the user effectively?
-  * Will the user be able to understand the steps?
+  * Is the language simple for the user to understand?
-  * Have all the terms been defined at the first use?
+  * Have all the terms been clearly defined?
 * **Accuracy and completeness**:
+  * Does the document present any information that could be unclear or misleading to the user?
-  * Are all the steps accurate?
+  * Are all steps accurate and free from mistakes?
-  * Are there any steps missing or unclear?
-  * If you run through the document from start to finish, does it work?
+  * Do the steps' code snippets work when followed?

 ### Clarity and Readability

-* **Wording and clarity**:
-  * Is everything well worded?
-  * Are important details missing?
-  * Can anything be made shorter?
-  * Does the tone suit the message?
 * **Formatting and consistency**:
   * Are headings and subheadings used consistently?
   * Are lists and tables used effectively?